yclas/documentation/how-to-change-texts.md

 ## How to Translate Yclas

-If you would like to translate Yclas to another language, please feel free to [contact us](https://yclas.com/contact/) and we would definitely like it if you send us any updated/new version of a translation.
+If you would like to translate Yclas to another language, please feel free to [contact us](https://yclas.com/contact/) and we would definitely like you to send us any updated/new version of a translation.

 ### How to translate